kubernetes-hy/kubernetes-hy.github.io/pages/part2/part2.md

 In part 1 we learned how volumes are used with PersistentVolumes and PersistentVolumeClaims.
 We used *Deployment* with them and everything worked well enough for our testing purposes.
 The problem is that *Deployment* creates and scales pods that are *replicas* - they are a new copy of the same thing.
 With PersistentVolumeClaims, the method through which a pod reserves persistent storage, this creates a possibly non-desired effect as the claims are **not** pod specific.
 The claim is shared by all pods in that deployment.

 *StatefulSets* are like *Deployments* except it makes sure that if a pod dies the replacement is identical, with the same network identity and name.
 In addition if the pod is scaled the copies will have their own storage.
 StatefulSets are for stateful applications.
 You could use StatefulSets to scale video game servers that require state, such as a Minecraft server.
 Or run a database.
-For data safety when deleted or scaled down StatefulSets will not delete the volumes they are associated with.
+For data safety when deleted StatefulSets will not delete the volumes they are associated with.

 > Deployment creates pods using a Resource called "ReplicaSet".
 We're using ReplicaSets through Deployments.

-Let's run redis and save some information there.
-We're going to need a PersistentVolume as well as an application that utilizes the redis.
-In part 1 we jumped through a few hurdles to get ourselves a storage but k3s includes a helpful storageclass that will streamline local testing.
+Let's run Redis and save some information there.
+We're going to need a PersistentVolume as well as an application that utilizes the Redis.
+In part 1 we jumped through a few hurdles to get ourselves storage but k3s includes a helpful _storageclass_ that will streamline local testing.

-You can apply the statefulset from `https://raw.githubusercontent.com/kubernetes-hy/material-example/master/app5/manifests/statefulset.yaml`
+You can apply the _StatefulSet_ from `https://raw.githubusercontent.com/kubernetes-hy/material-example/master/app5/manifests/statefulset.yaml`

 **statefulset.yaml**